call for submissions closed

 Sybilla Patrizia

-In 2022, Sybilla shot the cover of the Financial Times’ HTSI Magazine, featuring Japan’s best-selling author Mieko Kawakami and ‘The Dark Side of Manga’, a VICE short doc on child abuse in Japanese manga which won an Emmy in 2023.
-At Tokyo Docs 2023, ‘The Shape of Blue’ was awarded Best Pitch Award, Sunny Side of the Doc Award, and DocedgeKolkata Award.
+In 2022, Sybilla filmed ‘The Dark Side of Manga’ (VICE) which won an Emmy in 2023.
+‘The Shape of Blue’ was awarded Best Pitch Award at Tokyo Docs, Sunny Side of the Doc Award, and DocedgeKolkata Award.
 ‘A Bloody Taboo’ about the stigma against menstruation in Japan, was awarded at Tokyo Docs and premiered at Ji.hlava International Documentary Film Festival in 2021.

-As a multilingual creative who has lived in 7 countries across 3 continents, Sybilla has worked with international media and brands including BBC, VICE, Financial Times, adidas, AnOther Magazine, NHK, Amazon Prime, and NETFLIX. sybillapatrizia.com
+Sybilla is currently developing two feature documentaries “PLASTIC LOVE!“ which deals with Japan’s toxic love for plastic, and “The Shape of Blue,” about two indigo dyers uncovering the profound meaning of color.
+As a multilingual creative who has lived in 7 countries across 3 continents, Sybilla has worked with international media and brands including BBC, VICE, Financial Times, adidas, AnOther Magazine, NHK, Amazon Prime, and NETFLIX.sybillapatrizia.com

 JURY